Nutrition and Wellness

 Food Allergies

 UCSC Dining uses colored icons to identify foods that contain the most common allergens.
 These icons, shown below, are used on our online menus and on the signs in the dining halls and cafes.
-Our dining hall menu guides can help you easily make food selections to meet your needs.

-Although we do our best to meet the needs of students with food allergies, our food is prepared on shared equipment in a kitchen that uses milk, eggs, peanuts, tree nuts, soy, fish, shellfish, wheat, and other allergens.
+Although we do our best to meet the needs of students with food allergies, our food is prepared on shared equipment in a kitchen that uses milk, eggs, peanuts, tree nuts, soy, fish, shellfish, wheat, sesame, and other allergens.
 While we work hard to avoid cross-contact, we are not an allergen-free facility.
 If you have allergy concerns or need assistance, please speak with a manager.
 They will support you in having a safe dining experience.

 Contains Peanut